cocos/cocos-docs/en/scripting/actions.md

 ### Container action

-The container action can organize actions in different ways, below are several of the container action`s usages:
+The container action can organize actions in different ways, below are several of the container action's usages:

 1. Sequential action `cc.sequence`
     Sequential action makes a series of child actions run one by one in sequence.
 For example: